 The truth is that not only was she right that night when she said it, but she was right when it was finally completed… for multiple reasons.

 One, I’m scared of heights.
-I’ve only been on 2 ladders my entire life, and neither of them the large ladder I was thinking about climbing.
+I’ve only been on 3 ladders my entire life, and none of them were large ladders like what I was thinking about climbing.

 Two, I wouldn’t have had a spotter which, for someone who pretty much can’t do many things would have been imperative.